yoctoproject/poky/documentation/dev-manual/dev-manual-common-tasks.rst

 section in the Yocto Project Overview and Concepts Manual for additional concepts on working in the Yocto Project development environment.

-Two commonly used testing repositories exist for OpenEmbedded-Core:

--  *"ross/mut" branch:* The "mut" (master-under-test) tree exists in the ``poky-contrib`` repository in the :yocto_git:`Yocto Project source repositories <>`.

--  *"master-next" branch:* This branch is part of the main "poky" repository in the Yocto Project source repositories.

-Maintainers use these branches to test submissions prior to merging patches.
+Maintainers commonly use ``-next`` branches to test submissions prior to merging patches.
 Thus, you can get an idea of the status of a patch based on whether the patch has been merged into one of these branches.
+The commonly used testing branches for OpenEmbedded-Core are as follows:

+-  *openembedded-core "master-next" branch:* This branch is part of the :oe_git:`openembedded-core </openembedded-core/>` repository and contains proposed changes to the core metadata.

+-  *poky "master-next" branch:* This branch is part of the :yocto_git:`poky </cgit/cgit.cgi/poky/>` repository and combines proposed changes to bitbake, the core metadata and the poky distro.

+Similarly, stable branches maintained by the project may have corresponding ``-next`` branches which collect proposed changes.
+For example, ``&DISTRO_NAME_NO_CAP;-next`` and ``&DISTRO_NAME_NO_CAP_MINUS_ONE;-next`` branches in both the "openembdedded-core" and "poky" repositories.

+Other layers may have similar testing branches but there is no formal requirement or standard for these so please check the documentation for the layers you are contributing to.

 .. note::